elianadu/100-days-of-code/log.md

 **Today's Progress**: Finished TOP's Landing Page project and installed Node.js!

-**Thoughts** Feeling a little tired, think I'm going to slow down a bit from this point.
+**Thoughts**: Feeling a little tired, think I'm going to slow down a bit from this point.
 I think I was just very excited to get to Javascript.
 But I'm looking forward tomorrow and very happy with what I've done!
 Really proud of the landing page.

 **Link(s) to work**
 1. [Odin Landing Page](https://elianadu.com/odin-landing-page)